 Many runners are intrigued by the idea that they can achieve faster times by simply losing weight.
 Losing any non-functional weight can help improve your performance.
 And conversely, adding non-functional weight can see times slow as a result.
 By non-functional weight we mean any weight that is not necessary for health, wellbeing and the various components of fitness.

-In reality, other things are rarely "equal".
+In reality, other things are rarely equal.
 For example, losing weight will mean you have less to carry around and therefore less work to do, but some of the loss will probably be muscle mass, so you could end up less able to transport that reduced weight.
 And if you're already underweight, then further weight loss will actually weaken performance.

 To use the calculator simply enter your weight, choose or enter a race distance, pick a time or pace and hit "Calculate".
 The results table shows the predicted effects of weight loss/gain on times for your chosen distance.